Chaity243/KotlinCalender/README.md

-# Simple Calendar
+# Kotlin Calendar
 <img alt="Logo" src="app/src/main/res/mipmap-xxxhdpi/ic_launcher.png" width="80" />

+I have made this project to learn the practice the kotlin language for Android Development purpose by following the series of blogs and sources.

-A simple calendar with events and a customizable widget.
+A Kotlin calendar with events and a customizable widget.

 An offline calendar without any other calendar integration.
 You can easily create recurring events and setup reminders, it can also display week numbers.